lincolnloop/issue-templates/.github/ISSUE_TEMPLATE/sprint.md

 * [ ] **Progress report**
   Are we on progress to complete the backlog?
 If not, why?
 Check in with all developers and leave a comment.
 * [ ] **Blockers flagged**
-  Are all blockers are clearly labelled and has the responsible party notified?
+  Are all blockers clearly labelled and has the responsible party notified?
 Is a follow-up necessary?

 ## Post-Sprint Checklist